 Assignments: Homework assignments will be given out through the semester.
 These include submitting questions on material that was covered in class and homework assignments.
 They may also cover activities that were done and handed in class These will count for 10% of the grade.

 Course Materials: A laboratory and lecture manual is provided on-line with the class.
 All course materials will be posted on the course Sakai site.
 Students are required to purchase an iClicker brand student response clicker for the course

 Course Closed?
 Enrollment is limited because of laboratory space and resources.
-This course is only for First Year Honors students.
-Second or third year Honors MBB or Genetics students interested in this course should enroll in 694:316 which is cross listed during the fall semester.
+This course is only for second year Honors students intending to major in the MBB.
 Non-Honors MBB or Genetics students interested in this course should enroll in 694:214 or 694:315, which will be held in the spring semester.

 Office Hours: This course is designed to provide students with a unique, specialized laboratory experience.
 Thus, course participants are likely to require individualized attention at irregular and unpredictable intervals.
 To accommodate this unusual situation, the instructors have arranged to be as accessible as possible.
 The instructors are present through the entire lab period to answer questions.
 Therefore, we are not restricting students to pre-scheduled office hours; instead, students are encouraged to email or call us to make an appointment if you have problems or questions.
 We are always here during the week and available at some points on weekends and nights by email.
 Prof. Vershon's Office hours are 4:00-6:00 PM on Tuesdays